epurpur/epurpur.github.io/mapsimise.md

 ## Data Filters

 Data filters are placed on the data via the attribute table of the dataset.
 For example: View all records which have the property type of "Home".
-You can and probably should double up filters.
+You can use two filters at once.
 For example, you can use a data filter and a geographical filter on the data.

 To select a data filter click on the three horizontal bars button next to the 'master list' layer in the bottom of the main map screen. ![_config.yml]({{ site.baseurl }}/images/MapsimiseImages/toolbar.png)

 Click 'data filter' and you'll see a dropdown bar which allows you to select different options. **You should always view the data with a data filter**.
 Otherwise, it'll take a while for the program to load 230,000 records.
-There are three custom data filters, which I created that you should not delete, along with a few others.
+There are four custom data filters, which I created that you should not delete, along with a few others.
 Here are the data filter options:

 <em> No Data Filter </em>: Just as it says, no filtering of the dataset.
 This views all records.